G1_DinoLab_Ebook

 Square Rectangle Circle Triangle Hexagon

 7. What does each picture look like?
+One is done for you.

-8. How many line segments are here?
+8. How many line segments and rays are here?

 Shapes Around Us